Spiritual Meaning of Resurrection in a Dream: Unveil Hidden Insights

 What does it mean spiritually when you die in a dream and come back to life?

 Dying and reviving within the same dream is one of the clearest transformation symbols your subconscious produces.
-Spiritually it means you're going through (or about to go through) a complete identity shift — not just change, but genuine before-and-after renewal.
+Spiritually, it means you're going through (or about to go through) a complete identity shift.
+Not just change, but genuine before-and-after renewal.

 What is the spiritual meaning of death in a dream?